playframework/playframework/documentation/manual/releases/release27/Highlights27.md

 ## Support for Caffeine

 Play now offers a CacheApi implementation based on [Caffeine](https://github.com/ben-manes/caffeine/).
-Caffeine is the recomended cache implementation for Play users.
+Caffeine is the recommended cache implementation for Play users.

 To migrate from EhCache to Caffeine you will have to remove `ehcache` from your dependencies and replace it with `caffeine`.
 To customize the settings from the defaults you will also need to update the configuration in application.conf as explained in the documentation.